-- (a) Provide sustainable urban drainage making use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area E3: Amery Court Farmland set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Preserve and enhance views towards the City and World Heritage Site and any other long distance views towards the surrounding countryside with provision of viewing corridors from open space; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.
+- 3. Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide sustainable urban drainage making use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area E3: Amery Court Farmland set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Preserve and enhance views towards the City and World Heritage Site and any other long distance views towards the surrounding countryside with provision of viewing corridors from open space; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.

-- (a) Provide safe and convenient pedestrian and cycle connectivity including: - (i) New and improved walking and cycling connections to Blean via Blean Recreation Ground or Tyler Hill Road; and - (ii) New and improved walking and cycling connections to the Crab and Winkle Way.
+- (a) Provide safe and convenient pedestrian and cycle connectivity including: - New and improved walking and cycling connections to Blean via Blean Recreation Ground or Tyler Hill Road; and - (ii) New and improved walking and cycling connections to the Crab and Winkle Way.